Do you suffer from the Imposter Syndrome?

 In contrast to how males tend to attribute their achievements to their own abilities, women attribute their accomplishments to external factors such as luck and external help.
 Because the gifted women are naturally more capable than their peers, they sometimes achieve a great deal without much effort, which results in them assuming that they had somehow slipped through the system undetected as fakes.
 They believe that they are just ‘lucky’, that it is others rather than them who are truly gifted.
-As captured by Clarissa Pinkola Estes (author of “Women Who Run With the Wolves”) in her observation of the gifted women:

 As a result of the imposter syndrome, many gifted women live in the constant fear of being ‘found out’.
 They would rather “play safe” and avoid exposure to competitiveness and intellectual challenge, thus holding themselves back from their full potentials.

 Without realising it, many women have a fear of success.
 Either by nature or nurture, they tend to value relationships and take others’ perspectives into account.
 Many see being called “gifted” as an uncomfortable burden, as it reinforces the fear of not belonging or offending others.